 CREATING A TREE

 I build a structure called a tree.
 This creates a pathway for the molten metal to flow and take the place of the wax during casting; hence the name of the process, lost wax casting.
-I strategically attach wax wire to each wax model, then attach that to the main central sprue.
+I strategically attach wax wire, called gating, to each wax model, then attach that to the main central sprue.
 When building the tree it is vital to think about how the wax will flow out of the mold, and how the metal will flow into it.

 Now Richard creates a mold for casting.
 This is called investing.
 The trees are put into stainless steel flasks.
 He creates a mold around the wax tree with investment, which is a very fine plaster.
 The investment has to go through various steps including mixing and then vacuuming out the air that gets introduced from the mixing before it sets up.
 He's got 9 minutes.